Don Rico Tequila

 Enter Tiana Olivo!
 A maximalist who believes more is MORE.
 "Hi!
 Nice to meet you.
 Did somebody say elevate the Don Rico brand?
 Alright cool, hold my kombucha…"

-Anywho, I wanted the label to truly reflect how unique the product is.
+I wanted the label to truly reflect how unique the product is.
 It needed to look and feel premium while standing out against other bottles on the shelves.
-I took inspiration from Aztec, Spanish, and art deco designs to create the new labels you see below.
-And I must say, I'm quite proud.
+I took inspiration from Aztec, Spanish, and art deco designs to create the new labels.

 PACKAGING

 I’ve led the design evolution for our latest lineup, crafting updated packaging for all three original expressions in both 750 mL and 375 mL formats, as well as our upcoming Extra Añejo, all set to debut in Summer 2026.
-The new original expression bottles are taller and will feature a custom-molded agave pattern in the glass itself.
-This design choice moves the label from the bottom to the top, giving the bottle a more elevated and intentional feel.
-Our Extra Añejo special release takes this further with a Spanish tile–inspired motif I designed, etched directly into the glass.
+This special release features a Spanish tile–inspired motif I designed, etched directly into the glass.
 It's a permanent mark of tradition and craftsmanship that reflects our roots while raising the bar for what comes next.

 MURALS